The following running safety apps can help keep you safe, whether in the middle of an emergency or in the moments preceding a potential crisis.

 You should always be safe while out walking or running. bSafe aims to provide that to every one of its users.

-It is an advanced app that offers many different features to users, all of which aim at protecting them from situations where they feel as if their safety is being put at risk.
+It is an advanced app that offers many different features to users, all of which aim at protecting them from situations where they feel as if their personal safety is being put at risk.
 One of its key features involves GPS tracking, which can be automated in mere seconds so that your exact location can be tracked to a T. Also, you can ask for a network of “guardians” to keep an eye on you – a group of local chaperones who will keep their distance but ensure you remain safe.

 Source: George Rudy/Shutterstock